wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 == Usage ==

 After installing and configuring the plugin, you can take chats by logging into the agent panel.
-If you want to take chats on IM, simply log in to your IM account (Gtalk, Skype, Yahoo or MSN) you have configured in ClickDesk during agent setup.
+If you want to take chats on GTalk, simply log in to your IM account and accept automated friend requests once you have configured in ClickDesk during agent setup.
 Once you log into the agent panel or IM, ClickDesk detects your status and changes the chat widget status on your wordpress site to "live" mode so your visitors can directly chat with your from your website.

-You receive the chats and call requests on your agent panel or IM as configured.
-You can also use the agent panel/IM from your mobile to take chats directly.
+You can also use our mobile app to take chats directly on the mobile.
 If you do not want to receive chats or wish to take ClickDesk to "offline" mode, simply logout of your agent panel or IM.

 == Installation ==